Gaurav9540/K8s/README.md

  - Key Points:
    - Doesn’t actually launch pods — just decides where they should go.
    - Scheduling decisions are written back to the API Server.

+ 🔹 3. *Controller-Manager*
+📌 Role: Runs multiple background controllers
+A controller is a control loop that watches the cluster state via the API Server and makes changes to move the current state toward the desired state.

+Common Controllers:
+ - Node Controller – Detects node failures and manages node lifecycle.
+ - Replication Controller / ReplicaSet Controller – Ensures desired number of pod replicas.
+ - Deployment Controller – Manages rolling updates and rollbacks.
+ - Job Controller – Manages one-time or batch jobs.
+ - Service Account & Token Controllers – Manages default accounts and tokens.

+Key Points:
+ - All these controllers are compiled into a single binary (kube-controller-manager).
+ - Communicates only with the API Server.

  *Controller Manager* - 	Ensures cluster state matches the desired state (e.g., ReplicaSet controller).  <br>
  *etcd* - 	Distributed key-value store for storing cluster data/configuration.  <br>